 At ODS, we can carry out independent commercial MOTs for Class 4, 5 and 7 vehicles and have facilities for extra-long vehicles.

-At Oxford Direct Services, we can carry out independent commercial MOTs for Class 4, 5 and 7 vehicles (cars, minibuses and light commercial vehicles - goods vehicles weighing over 3,000kg and up to 3,500kg).
+At ODS, we can carry out independent commercial MOTs for Class 4, 5 and 7 vehicles (cars, minibuses and light commercial vehicles - goods vehicles weighing over 3,000kg and up to 3,500kg).

 Fully approved by the DVSA, our MOT centre is centrally located and open during flexible hours to suit your needs.